youssefsaeed555/plog-ITI/README.md

 -  if you want to ediy your profile only click in your photo in header and choose "my profile"

--if you forget password you can click forrgten password in login page then input your email to send you code to enable you update the password.
+- if you forget password you can click forrgten password in login page then input your email to send you code to enable you update the password.